- The Intrepid Experience

 Swap luxury resorts for real life on this Boracay tour that will show you another side of this paradise.
 Learn about rice farming, fishing, and coconut oil production, be brave and explore a bat cave, and try some local dishes.

-* Explore caves at Malay Poblacion, sip on a fresh coconut drink
+* Explore caves at Malay Poblacion and relax as you sip on a fresh coconut drink

 * Learn to make handicrafts at the SKA Ladies Cooperative